Table of Contents

 CTs clamp directly onto the cable or copper bar of each phase.
 Pay attention to the cable cross-section relative to the CT diameter.

-Other CTs can be ordered for specific cases with a larger diameter.
+Other CTs can be ordered for specific cases with larger diameters.
 This must be specified when ordering.

 T-Box Enclosure and Meter Plate

-To facilitate the installation of meters in DSO meter locations, it is possible to order DIN rail enclosures with mounting plates.
+To facilitate meter installation in DSO meter locations, DIN rail enclosures with mounting plates can be ordered.

 DIN rail enclosure on T mounting plate (H: 36cm, W:21cm)